Skip to content

 Command What it does

-agr add <handle> Install a skill
+agr add <handle> Install a resource (skill or ralph)

-agr remove <handle> Uninstall a skill
+agr remove <handle> Uninstall a resource

-agr sync Install all dependencies from agr.toml
+agr sync Install all dependencies from agr.toml, refresh agr.lock

-agr list Show skills and installation status
+agr list Show resources and installation status

 agr init Create agr.toml (auto-detects tools)